Northumbrian Minstrelsy: Background

-The project first started in 1855 after Algernon Percy, 4th Duke of Northumberland, patron of the Society of Antiquaries of Newcastle upon Tyne expressed a desire that the Society should turn its attention to the collection and preservation of the old music and poetry of the North East of England.
+The project first started in 1855 after Algernon Percy, 4th Duke of Northumberland, patron of the Society of Antiquaries of Newcastle upon Tyne, expressed a desire that the Society should turn its attention to the collection and preservation of the old music and poetry of the North East of England.
 A committee was appointed, consisting of Robert White, John Clerevaulx Fenwick, and William Kell (1797–1862); with Bruce, a member of the society, acting in an ex-officio role.

-Robert White, was a farmer's son from Kirk Yetholm, Northumberland, worked all his life in a brass foundry in Newcastle.
-He was an avid researcher into Northumberland legends, folk lore and folk songs, writing regularly for local newspapers on local matters.
-John Clerevaulx Fenwick was the son of a lay-preacher, a lawyer by profession, a lover of pipe-music and author of a small (18-page) book "A few remarks upon bagpipes and pipe music".
+Robert White was a farmer's son from Kirk Yetholm, Northumberland, who worked all his life in a brass foundry in Newcastle.
+He was an avid researcher into Northumberland legends, folklore and folk songs, writing regularly for local newspapers on local matters.
+John Clerevaulx Fenwick was the son of a lay-preacher, a lawyer by profession, a lover of pipe-music and author of a small (18-page) book, A Few Remarks Upon Bagpipes and Pipe Music.
 William Kell was the first Town Clerk of Gateshead, elected 1836 to 1854, and also a pipe-music lover, and collector of music relating to the Northumbrian smallpipes.
 Bruce was a pillar of society: a headmaster, a Moderator of the Presbyterian Church, a founder of the Y.M.C.A., a workhouse guardian, a respected antiquary, etc., etc., and consequently gave much credence to the committee and its work.
 He was possibly an influence in the omission of slightly bawdy ballads from the final works.

-In 1857, after two years there was still no book, and the delays caused some embarrassment to members of the committee.
-The reasons given in the committee’s apologies included the fact that they did not want to credit any of the work as "Northumbrian" if it were not.
+In 1857, after two years, there was still no book, and the delays caused some embarrassment to members of the committee.
+The reasons given in the committee's apologies included the fact that they did not want to credit any of the work as "Northumbrian" if it were not.
 As time went on, Kell (1862) and White (1870) died, and Fenwick moved his law practice to London.
 In the meantime, John Stokoe had been appointed to the Committee.
 He had for many years been transcribing and copying out, by hand, many songs, lyrics and/or music, and had collected a large number.

 The committee now had numerous other sources to choose from, including Joseph Ritson's Bishopric Garland and Northumberland Garland, John Bell's Rhymes of Northern Bards and Joseph Crawhall II's Tunes for the Northumbrian small Pipes.
 These then, together with the collected papers of its committee members, were the main sources of Northumbrian Minstrelsy, but works from other similar compilations were considered and used.
 There appears to have been relatively little collecting in the field.

 When John Stokoe joined the team on the committee, the work moved forward.
 The various sources and manuscripts were sifted, collated and ordered.
 A final selection was made, enabling publication too occur finally in 1882.